Jul 3, 2020

 In Ontario, insurance is sold by private insurance companies.
 You can buy insurance coverage from a licensed insurance professional.
-You can purchase coverage directly from an insurance agent that represents an insurer or via an insurance broker.
-Brokers provide you with more coverage options as they can help you compare policy options from a variety of insurance partners.
+You can purchase coverage directly from an insurance agent that represents a single insurer or via an insurance broker.
+Brokers provide you with more coverage options as they can help you compare car insurance quotes and policy options from a variety of insurers.

-All drivers must meet a series of car insurance residency rules and criteria to be eligible for car insurance coverage :
+All drivers must meet a series of Ontario residency rules and criteria to be eligible for personal car insurance coverage :

 - You must be an Ontario resident.

 - You need to have a valid Ontario driver’s license.

 - Your vehicle is to be used for personal use only.